halon/opendmarc-tools/README.md

-OpenDMARC integration tools and scripts for Halon SP (e-mail security).
+OpenDMARC integration tools and scripts for Halon MTA.
 Please read more on http://wiki.halon.se/DMARC